facundotorraca/micromachines/libs/yaml-cpp/test/gtest-1.8.0/googletest/docs/V1_7_FAQ.md

 ## I am building my project with Google Test in Visual Studio and all I'm getting is a bunch of linker errors (or warnings).
 Help! ##

-You may get_sensor a number of the following linker error or warnings if you attempt to link your test project with the Google Test library when your project and the are not built using the same compiler settings.
+You may get a number of the following linker error or warnings if you attempt to link your test project with the Google Test library when your project and the are not built using the same compiler settings.